The economic cycle can be a roller-coaster, and countries shift around to trump each other to become the most powerful prudence.

-So without further adieu, let's start off with our list.
+So, without further adieu, let's start off with our list.

-The USA has been bagging this position for the last 149 years and the major reason for USA's advancement is because of the top-notch infrastructure, a global labor force, and sophisticated industrial policies.
+And here is a no-brainer!
+The USA has been bagging this position for the last 149 years and the major reason for the USA's advancement is because of the top-notch infrastructure, a global labor force, and sophisticated industrial policies.

 Japan is a country that has risen above national disaster, economic turmoil, and public debt.
 It had a very stable economy from 1960 to 1980, after which it spiraled down in 1990.